Carrotlord/OliverChu-dot-com/README.md

-OliverChu-dot-com
+oliverchu.com
 =================

-I'd prefer not to lose my website forever, so I am making the server-side code for my website available for all to share.
-Hint: The code is not written in PHP, Ruby, Python, Perl, or Server-Side JavaScript.
+I'd prefer not to lose my website forever, so here are the skeleton files.

+**Caveats**

+* Bootstrap is not included in this repo.
+You will need Bootstrap 3.3.4 or similar.
+* Images containing personal information have been omitted.